omnifedelis/Udacity/README.md

 2. Copy/Download CAP_Spark_Wrangling.py to the *s3://bucket_name_here/scripts/* folder

-3. Setup Amazon Redshift Cluster then once it starts up, copy the IAM ARN info and cluster Endpoint info under cluster properties tab
+3. Setup Amazon Redshift Cluster then once it starts up, copy the IAM ARN(*for Dag*) and cluster Endpoint(*for Host space in Airflow*) under cluster properties tab

 4. Setup Airflow on computer and download CAP_Dag.py, CAP_Create_tables.sql, and CAP_S3toRedshift.py in the following schema

+'''
     Udacity
       |
       └─capstone